 1/2" x 16"-INCH SCREWDRIVER:

-If you are a near total beginner, you may be thinking of 'jumping in' and purchasing a lot of pricey tools from such as Snap-on.
-Perhaps thousands of dollars worth.
-Even if you are going to be a professional, I do NOT recommend jumping in like that.
+You may be thinking of 'jumping in' and purchasing a lot of pricey tools from such as Snap-on.
+Even if you are planning to be a professional, I do NOT recommend jumping in like that.

 MANY of the BMW-sold tools are NOT expensive....especially